parrt/msds501/labs/sound.md

 * [initial sequence from Kiss by Prince, Kiss.aiff](../notes/sound/Kiss.aiff)
 * [ahhh sound, ahhh.mp3](../notes/sound/ahhh.mp3)

-I suggests that you store them in a directory such as:
+I suggests that you store them in a directory such as (you will likely have to create that sequence of directories using OS X's Finder window):

-`/Users/YOURID/msan501/labs/sound`
+`/Users/YOURUSERNAME/msds501/labs/sound`

-where `YOURID` is your computer login name.
+where `YOURUSERNAME` is your computer login name.
 For example, my login name is `parrt`.
 On Linux it would something like:

-`/home/YOURID/msan501/labs/sound`
+`/home/YOURUSERNAME/msds501/labs/sound`

 ## Installing commandline tools

 It turns out that the sound libraries we're going to use in Python don't know how to process mp3 files.
 We need to convert the ahhh.mp3 file to ahhh.wav, which the libraries do know how to process.
 To do that, were going to use a tool called [mpg123](https://www.mpg123.de/).

-To install most free software on the Mac, we use use a program called [homebrew](https://brew.sh/) (just `brew` from the command line).
+To install most free software on the Mac, we use a program called [homebrew](https://brew.sh/) (just `brew` from the command line).
 It might be preinstalled on your computer, but if not, read the instructions and install it.
 It's a matter of cutting and pasting a single line that starts with `/usr/bin/ruby...`

 Once that's installed, we can use it to install `mpg123`.
 From the terminal, run the following `brew` command, which should give the indicated output: